 Morgoth et Consortes

 Between the time of the first sunrise and the War of Wrath, Morgoth dwells in his subterranean fortress of Angband far to the north, and passes its gates only when challenged by Fingolfin.
 His servants who openly or clandestinely fight for his cause in Beleriand and in other parts of Middle earth are many and diverse; some are described only as “fell beasts” (leaving the gamemaster free to invent his or her own terrible creatures).
 Tolkien mentions such minions as Balrogs (who wield magical power over fire), werewolves (who apparently do not shapeshift), vampires, wingless dragons, and phantoms with Mannish or Elven guises.
-Such creatures are usually evil spirits given shape by Morgoth’s fell arts, and have powers and senses that far excel those of Men and occasionally even of Elves.
+Such creatures are usually evil spirits given shape by Morgoth’s dark arts, and have powers and senses that far excel those of Men and occasionally even of Elves.

 Following the Dagor Bragollach in 455 YS (Years of the Sun, that is, after the first sunrise), Morgoth acquires many Elven and Mannish prisoners, some of whom have their wills crushed by his power and are transformed into obedient servants.
 Occasionally he sends such individuals back to their homelands to spy or spread lies.
 Only a hero like Húrin Thalion is able to resist such power, but even he gets spiritually injured by his many years in captivity.